-Mildred Battle Setzer, a Connecticut resident, has spent the past four years of her retirement volunteering with AARP Experience Corps-Greater New Haven.
+Mildred Battle Setzer, a Connecticut resident, has spent the past several years of her retirement volunteering with AARP Experience Corps-Greater New Haven.
 Mildred first learned about the program through a friend who spoke highly of it.
 “Having taught for so many years I saw a need to help others, especially the kids,” said Mildred.
 “It’s best to get them while they’re little, so as they get older they’re prepared to learn more in the higher grades”

 AARP Experience Corps is a national program which engages older adults nationwide to serve as literacy tutors in Kindergarten through third grade across 20 states.
 At school children first learn to read, but at some point in education children start reading so that they can learn.
 Studies have shown that children who cannot read on grade level by the end of third grade may have a greater difficulty continuing to learn in the more advanced grades.